wordshaker/jesswhite_4/_posts/2020-11-09-hacktober-maintainer-post.md

 The Code of Conduct is for maintainers as well as contributors.
 Having a code of conduct makes it clear what behaviour and language is expected of all those taking part in the repository.
 It also states what will happen if anyone behaves in a way that is not allowable by the maintainers.

-This means all those contributing are prewarned to the consequences of actions that make others feel targeted, uncomfortable or abused.
+This means all those contributing are pre-warned to the consequences of actions that make others feel targeted, uncomfortable or abused.
 If anyone is made to feel unsafe, there are instructions for how to report the behaviour that has made them feel that way.

 All in all this document helps provide the information necessary to try to preserve a good culture in the repositories you are maintaining and make sure that everyone taking part has a good experience.